raigu/x-road-client/README.md

 # Developer documentation

-## X-Road request construction
+## Service request

-The input of security server instance is plain SOAP envelope meeting the [X-Road Message requirements](https://www.x-tee.ee/docs/live/xroad/pr-mess_x-road_message_protocol.html#e1-request).
-You can create it by yourself or use a builder which hides the SOAP logic and asks only X-road service related information.
-The builder `\Raigu\XRoad\SoapEnvelopeBuilder` is taken from package [raigu/x-road-soap-envelope-builder](https://github.com/raigu/x-road-soap-envelope-builder).
-Please see the package documentation for more information about how to use this builder.
+Service request can be made based on WSDL using tools like [Anayze WSDL](https://www.wsdl-analyzer.com/) or [SoapUI](https://www.soapui.org/).
+See [video](https://www.youtube.com/watch?v=ziQIwlTtPLA) how to do it.

+WSDL can be downloaded from [X-Road catalog](https://x-tee.ee/catalogue/EE).
+Use service name to look it up.

 ## Error handling

-Proper response means that service provider received request, processed and returned the response backed into X-Road (SOAP) message.

-The security server will throw an exception if:
+The `Service` will throw an exception if:
 * actual security server returns HTTP response with status code other than 2xx
 * actual security server response contains SOAP Fault.
+* other communication problem

 ## HTTP communication

-The HTTP communication is handed over to [PSR-18](https://www.php-fig.org/psr/psr-18/) compatible HTTP client.
-To create security server instance with your PSR-18 client use factory method _\Raigu\XRoad\DefaultSecurityServer::fromPsr18Client_.
+To create security server instance with your [PSR-18](https://www.php-fig.org/psr/psr-18/) compatible client use factory method `\Raigu\XRoad\DefaultSecurityServer::fromPsr18Client`

 ```php
 \Raigu\XRoad\DefaultSecurityServer::create(